VirtualBox vs Hyper-V vs Parallels vs vSphere: Which Should You Use?

 RAID is Not a Backup: What People Get Wrong About Data Protection Read More »

-What is a Reverse Proxy and Why Would You Need One?
+What is a Reverse Proxy and Why Would Your Business Need One?

 The term “reverse proxy” sounds technical, but the concept is straightforward once you understand what problem it solves.
 If you run any web-based services (internally or externally) a reverse proxy is a tool worth understanding.
 What a Reverse Proxy Does A reverse proxy is a server that sits in front of one or more backend

-What is a Reverse Proxy and Why Would You Need One?
+What is a Reverse Proxy and Why Would Your Business Need One?
 Read More »

 Rufus and Other Essential Utilities Every IT User Should Know

 Every trade has its tools.
-For anyone managing computers and networks (professionally or just keeping your home office running) a handful of free utilities do the heavy lifting.
+For anyone managing computers and networks (whether professionally or just keeping a small office running) a handful of free utilities do the heavy lifting.
 These aren’t obscure specialist tools; they’re the applications that come up time and again when diagnosing problems, preparing hardware, or keeping systems healthy.
-Rufus — Bootable USB
+Rufus: Bootable USB

 Rufus and Other Essential Utilities Every IT User Should Know Read More »